Use PAM for LDAP authentication in ADB

 Run the

-command to check that new groups have been created:$ sudo ldapsearch -Q -LLL -Y EXTERNAL -H ldapi:///
+ldapsearchcommand to check that new groups have been created:$ sudo ldapsearch -Q -LLL -Y EXTERNAL -H ldapi:///The command returns new groups:

 dn: dc=ru-central1,dc=internal objectClass: top objectClass: dcObject objectClass: organization o: ru-central1.internal dc: ru-central1 dn: ou=People,dc=ru-central1,dc=internal objectClass: organizationalUnit ou: People dn: ou=Groups,dc=ru-central1,dc=internal objectClass: organizationalUnit ou: Groups